Northern Ireland Fire and Rescue Service

 NIFRS covers Northern Ireland, an area of over 5500 sqmi with a population of 1.9 million people.
-Service Headquarters is located in Lisburn Co.
-Antrim.
+Service Headquarters is located in Lisburn, County Antrim.

-The current Chief Fire & Rescue Officer is Andy Hearn.
+The current Chief Fire & Rescue Officer is Aidan Jennings.

 History

 Organised firefighting began in what is now Northern Ireland in the 19th century.
 In 1800, the Belfast Borough Police were established and firefighting was one of their duties.
 The firefighting units were later separated from the police to form the Belfast Fire Brigade.

 Until World War II, towns had their own fire services.
 In 1942, Northern Ireland's fire services were amalgamated into one, though they were separate from the National Fire Service that covered the rest of the United Kingdom.
 After the war, the service was split into the re-established Belfast Fire Brigade and the Northern Ireland Fire Authority, which covered the rest of Northern Ireland.

 On 1 October 1973, the two fire services were merged into a single service, named Northern Ireland Fire Brigade.
 In 2006, the service adopted its current name of Northern Ireland Fire and Rescue Service.